-The Certificate IV in University Preparation (10246NAT) for STEM high achievers is designed to help progress outstanding students interested in a career in allied health, engineering, and science into their first year of their University of Queensland undergraduate degree.
+The Certificate IV in University Preparation (10246NAT) for STEM high achievers is designed to help propel outstanding students' interests towards a career in allied health, engineering, and science into the first year of their undergraduate degree at the University of Queensland.

-Students are enrolled in the Certificate IV in University Preparation, an academically demanding program, which is delivered in intensive face to face study mode over 18 weeks at the modern campuses at IES College in Brisbane.
+Students are enrolled in the Certificate IV in University Preparation, an academically demanding program, which is delivered in intensive face-to-face study mode over 18 weeks at the modern campuses of IES College in Brisbane.

 |The Certificate IV in University Preparation (10246NAT) for STEM high achievers|

 |UQ STARTS||February 2020|